No sign of missing U.S. aid helicopter after second Nepal quake

 “The work of sending relief and rescuing the injured people to hospitals has been delayed due to this,” he told Reuters.

-A police official in Kathmandu said 80 people had died and 2,376 were injured in Tuesday’s quake, which also killed 17 people in neighboring India.
-Charikot, 75 km (45 miles) east of Kathmandu, was one of the hardest-hit areas.
+A police official in Kathmandu said 80 people had died and 2,376 were injured in Tuesday’s quake, which also killed 17 people in neighbouring India.
+Charikot, 75 km east of Kathmandu, was one of the hardest-hit areas.

 Most of the reported deaths were in towns and villages which, like Charikot, were only just starting to recover from last month’s quake.